November 4, 2011

 Ten In The Pit!

 How does a bowler get the blueprint to throw a strike?
 A strike in the game of bowling is knocking down all ten pins with the bowling ball on the first ball of each frame.
-There are ten frames in every game, which means there are at least ten opportunities to bowl a strike.
+There are ten frames in every game, and twelve opportunities to bowl a strike.
+Twelve strikes in a row is a perfect game: 300.
 I say the answer is very similar to how any person gets the blueprint to achieve their human potential.
 One way to do it can be explained this way: Know yourself, trust yourself, choose yourself.
 Lets do the math!

 Know yourself: